martinfrances107/rust_d3_geo/README.md

 * [d3_geo_voronoi_rs](https://crates.io/crates/d3_geo_voronoi_rs)

 This library allows the development of custom maps.
-It provides a comprehensive set of projections along with the means to scale rotate and translate the image.
+It provides a comprehensive set of projections along with the means to scale rotate and translate the final image.
  The projector processes polygons, lines and points in the form of [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON) objects.
 Additionally this library can be used to calculate lengths, areas and the centroid of such objects